Funny Girl (film): Plot

 Within a year, Fanny is a Broadway star.
 While on tour, she runs into Nicky in Baltimore.
 During a romantic dinner, they declare their mutual romantic feelings.
 The reunion is cut short after Nicky's racehorse loses a big race, leaving him broke.
 To make money, Nicky heads for Europe to gamble during the voyage.
 Fanny impulsively quits the tour and rushes back to New York to join him.
 A tugboat takes her to Nicky's ship, which just left port.
 Nicky is delighted to see Fanny.
-During the trip, Nick wins a fortune playing poker.
+During the trip, Nicky wins a fortune playing poker.
 The two eventually marry and move into a mansion and soon have a daughter.
 Fanny later returns to the Ziegfeld Follies.

 When Nicky's various business ventures fail, he resorts to gambling to recoup his losses.
 This causes him to miss Fanny's new premiere, further straining their marriage.
 Fanny's mother tells an unknowing Fanny about Nicky's dire financial situation and advises her to "love him less and help him more".
 Nicky is offered a lucrative business venture, but he quickly realizes Fanny is secretly financing the deal and rejects it.
 He instead becomes involved in a bonds scam.
 The next day, before a matinee performance, Florenz Ziegfeld informs Fanny that Nicky was arrested for embezzlement.
 He advises her not to attend the court hearing, which suggestion she defies, and leaves the theater.
-At the court hearing, Nicky says nothing in his defense, and instead, the judge sees him in his chambers, where Nicky is given an 18-month sentence for Embezzlement.
+At the court hearing, Nicky says nothing in his defense, and instead, the judge sees him in his chambers, where Nicky is given an 18-month sentence for embezzlement.
 Nicky and Fanny are allowed a few minutes in private, in the judge's office, to say goodbye, where Nicky tells Fanny to "keep on being a Funny Girl", before his incarceration.